aamnah/notes/sysadmin/install-firefox-nightly_ubuntu.md

 ### 2. Create an `/opt` directory

-`/opt` is for system-wdie installation of add-on software,  while `/usr/local` is for single user and local installations.
+`/opt` is for system-wide installation of add-on software,  while `/usr/local` is for single user and local installations.
 Since `/opt` is optional, Ubuntu doesn't have one by default.
 You can create one, no big deal.

 ```bash
 sudo mkdir --mode=755 /opt